- Written by Dr.Mehmet Demircioglu

 Travel depends on how you are now, not only on whether the procedure is finished.
 A migraine that has settled, with good hydration, normal alertness, stable scalp appearance, and clear instructions, is very different from an attack that is still causing vomiting, dizziness, strong sleepiness, or confusion.

 If you need to fly after surgery, think about luggage, airport stress, light sensitivity, dehydration, and sleep position.
-A migraine patient may need more practical planning than a patient who feels completely well.
+A migraine patient may need more practical planning than someone who feels completely well.
 Do not rush through transit while impaired just to keep a ticket.

 If sumatriptan makes you sleepy or strange, avoid driving and be careful with travel decisions.
 The medicine may solve the migraine pain and still leave you less sharp for a period of time.
 Recovery instructions are easier to follow when the first trip home is not chaotic.